mikiw/solana-data-aggregator/README.md

 # Solana Data Aggregator
-Solana Data Aggregator is a lightweight middleware layer that integrates Solana's RPC Nodes and APIs like [Helius](https://www.helius.dev/) with indoor APIs systems.
+Solana Data Aggregator serves as a lightweight middleware layer that integrates Solana's RPC Nodes and APIs, such as [Helius](https://www.helius.dev/), with indoor API systems.

 ## Implementation
-I decided to implement [axum](https://crates.io/crates/axum) server as a RESTful API layer since I'm already familiar with that and I think that it's the most tested cargo for that purpose.
+I chose to implement the server using the [axum](https://crates.io/crates/axum) framework for creating a RESTful API layer, leveraging my familiarity with it and its proven reliability.

-Entrypoint for program is `main()` function, that is executing `run_server()` function, that it's running [axum](https://crates.io/crates/axum) server and also relevant background tasks like `server_log()` (that prints server status once every 3 second) and `server_monitor()` (that updates tracked accounts with SOL balance once every 6 seconds).
+The entry point for the program is the `main()` function, which executes the `run_server()` function.
+This function launches the [axum](https://crates.io/crates/axum) server and manages relevant background tasks:
+- server_log(): Prints the server status every 3 seconds.
+- server_monitor(): Updates tracked accounts with SOL balance every 6 seconds.

-As a lightweight middleware API layer our server is fetching data from [Helius API](https://www.helius.dev/) and store it in local memory database.
-Responsible business logic is in `impl Retrieval`.
+As a lightweight middleware API layer, our server fetches data from the [Helius API](https://www.helius.dev/) and stores it in a local memory database.
+The core business logic for that resides in the `impl Retrieval`.

-This approach is easy and convenient for now but in future, some crawling mechanisms like fetching transaction data block by block or with some criteria can be implemented (similar to block indexers).
-Since accepted transactions on Solana are immutable only account data can be updated with the `server_monitor` background task.
+While this approach is straightforward and convenient for now, future enhancements may involve implementing crawling mechanisms, such as fetching transaction data block by block or based on specific criteria, similar to block indexers.
+Since accepted transactions on Solana are immutable, the `server_monitor` background task focuses on updating account data.

-To run program execute:
+To run the program, execute the following commands in your terminal:
 ```
 cargo run
 ```